lightninglabs/lightning-api/source/index.html.md

 ### gRPC Response: ChannelGraph

-ChannelGraph returns a new instance of the directed channel graph.
+Returns a new instance of the directed channel graph.

 Field | Type | Label | Description
 ----- | ---- | ----- | -----------